osm-fr/2u/README.md

 This style is meant to work with a osm2pgsql schema with the default osm2pgsql style + the "--hstore" switch to import all tags that are not allready colums into a hstore "tags" column

+Check the https://github.com/osm-fr/osm2pgsql-import-tools/blob/master/default.style file to see what are tags available as columns and those accessible thru the hstore(tags)->'tag'="value" syntax

 # Live install

 http://layers.openstreetmap.fr (layer 2u) shows you the last stable result of this style